tillias/conferences/MS-Build-2023.md

 - [Satya Nadella](https://build.microsoft.com/en-US/sessions/49e81029-20f0-485b-b641-73b7f9622656)
   - OpenAI is a major shift, like cloud before
-    - We went from bicycle to seam machine
+    - We went from bicycle to the steam machine
   - It is a great time to be a developer
     - No mater how you define it :)
     - The whole dev stack is changed